From the early 2000s until the end of 2014, this website was called “SaveYourself.ca.” And I never really liked it.

-I never really liked the domain name “SaveYourself.ca.”
-It seemed like a good idea at the time, but I’d outgrown it only a few years into the project.
-Practically from the moment I started selling some of my best content, I started to get uneasy about the connotations of “save”: it smacks of a healing promise I can’t keep.
+It seemed like a good idea originally, but I outgrew it quickly.
+As soon I started selling some of my best content in 2007, I felt uneasy about the connotations of “save”: it smacked of a healing promise that no one can keep.

-PainScience.com is about pain and science … now just like it says on the tin.
+PainScience.com is about pain and science … just like it now says on the tin.

 PainScience.com is a much weightier domain name than SaveYourself.ca was.
 In fact, it seems so important-ish that I even questioned whether it was ethical to claim it.
 Shouldn’t it belong to an institute or something?
 Or at least an actual pain scientist?